 2. Farnsworth House Inn in Gettysburg

-If you are looking for a unique haunted house in Pennsylvania, you must check out the Farnsworth House Inn in Gettysburg.
+If you are looking for a unique haunted house in Pennsylvania, check out the Farnsworth House Inn in Gettysburg.
 This historical site is a hot spot for tourists.
-It is said to have 16 different entities that roam the property.
+16 different entities are said to roam the property.
 The Shultz family bought the inn in 1972, and the ghost stories began.
 This historic building was a hospital and shelter for Confederate sharpshooters during the Battle of Gettysburg.
-It is said to be haunted by the lost spirits of those who died during the battle.
+It is haunted by the lost spirits of those who died during the battle.
 The Inn also offers ghost hunts and guided tours of the battle sites.
 Ghost tours in this historic building can be a thrilling experience.
 The tour begins with a visit to the Garret, where you'll hear stories from the past.
 In addition, you'll get to see the window where a fatal shot was fired.
 The shot was aimed at Jennie Wade, the only civilian to die in the battle.

 3. Reaper's Revenge in Scranton

 Reaper's Revenge in the Pennsylvania town of Scranton is a haunted attraction that's a perfect destination for Halloween.
 It's a two-hour, 90-minute experience full of terror.
 The show opened last Friday and will continue through October 31st.
-The haunted attraction features four attractions in one: a haunted hayride, a pitch-black indoor walkthrough, and a zombie maze.
+The haunted attraction features four: a haunted hayride, a pitch-black indoor walkthrough, and a zombie maze.
 Reaper's Revenge offers a variety of scares for every age and experience level.
-Reaper's Revenge in Pennsylvania has been voted one of the best-haunted attractions in the United States.
-This multi-level attraction combines four different haunts in one, covering all scare categories.
+Reaper's Revenge in Pennsylvania has been voted one of the best haunted attractions in the United States.
+This multi-level attraction combines four haunts, covering all scare categories.
 The attraction has four haunts, but a new addition in 2021 will bring even more scares.

 4. Hundred Acres Manor in Bethel Park

 The Hundred Acres Manor Haunted House is a haunted house in Pittsburgh, Pennsylvania.
 The haunted attraction opened in 2003.
 It replaced Phantoms in the Park and is located in a historic building that used to house a community hall and pool.
 Guests have the chance to explore five separate themed sections.
 One section takes place at the turn of the century and features giant tombs and grotesque monsters.
 Another section, Breach 2.0, takes place in a space-bound research facility and features freaky creatures.
 The haunted house at Hundred Acres Manor is the largest in Pittsburgh, covering over a mile of the property.
 The average walk-through time is about an hour.
-It's not recommended for children under thirteen due to the intense nature of some of the scenes.
+It's not recommended for children under thirteen due to some scenes' intense nature.
 Families with children are encouraged to go with an adult.
 The haunted attraction includes a coffin burial ride, escape rooms, a beer lounge, and a photo booth.

 5. Hotel Bethlehem in Bethlehem